Katrine Pedersen: International career

 Pedersen made her senior international debut in September 1994; a 1–0 win over the Netherlands in Hoogezand.
 She was in her national team in the 2005 UEFA Women's Championship in North West England, and was captain at the FIFA Women's World Cup 2007 in China.
 She also played in earlier World Cup competitions in 1995 (as an 18-year-old) and 1999, as well as UEFA Women's Championships in 1997, 2001 and 2009.

 When Pedersen was named in national coach Kenneth Heiner-Møller's squad for UEFA Women's Euro 2013 she was the most experienced active player in Europe, with 203 caps.
 Pedersen was named Danish women's player of the year in 2007, 2011, and 2013.
 In November 2013, she announced her pregnancy and retirement while accepting the Danish Player of the Year award.
 Her total of 210 international appearances is 81 more than her countryman, Peter Schmeichel.
 She was four games short of Birgit Prinz's record for European players.

 Coaching career

 In August 2015, Pedersen was named an assistant coach with the Denmark women's national team.

 In December 2020, it was announced that she would become the head coach of AGF Fodbold in the Danish Women's League beginning in the summer of 2021.

 In October 2024, she was announced as the first head coach of Ottawa Rapid FC in the Canadian Northern Super League, ahead of the inaugural season in 2025.
 She coached the team to finish second in the 2025 regular season, qualifying for the NSL playoffs.
+On 17 July 2026, it was announced that Pedersen would depart the Rapid after the conclusion of the 2026 season.

 As of 10 October 2024, Pedersen was among four Danish women to have a UEFA Pro Coaching Licence.